saranourizadeh/Theft_Management/README.md

 ## Possible Solutions

 ### - Computer Vision
-step 1. detecting high/low risk zones (using the location of the cameras)
+step 1.
+Detecting high/low-risk zones (using the location of the cameras)

-step 2. detect the location of most stolen items
+step 2.
+Detect the location of most stolen items

-step 3. analysing on theft frequency by time (day of the week)
+step 3.
+Analyzing on theft frequency by time (day of the week)

-step 4. labeling the existing visual data
+step 4.
+Labeling the existing visual data

 step 5. training and testing the prototype of the first model

-step 6. testing on real time images
+step 6.
+Testing on real-time images

-if the testing phase fail:
+if the testing phase fails:
 finding the reason of the faulty outcome get more data make the real-time detection faster